flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 }
 {% endprettify %}

-## Listviews & adapters
+## Listviews and adapters

-### What is the alternative to a ListView in Flutter?
+### What is the equivalent to a ListView in Flutter?

 The equivalent to a `ListView` in Flutter is … a `ListView`!

 In a Xamarin.Forms `ListView`, you create a `ViewCell` and possibly a `DataTemplateSelector` and pass it into the `ListView`, which renders each row with what your `DataTemplateSelector` or `ViewCell` returns.
 However, you often have have to make sure you turn on Cell Recycling otherwise you will run into memory issues and slow scrolling speeds.

-Due to Flutter's immutable widget pattern, you pass a List of Widgets to your `ListView`, and Flutter takes care of making sure that scrolling is fast and smooth.
+Due to Flutter's immutable widget pattern, you pass a list of widgets to your `ListView`, and Flutter takes care of making sure that scrolling is fast and smooth.

 {% prettify dart %}